Ma Chu

 Chu (楚 (Chǔ)), known in historiography as Ma Chu (馬楚) or Southern Chu (南楚), was a dynastic state of China that existed from 907 to 951.
-It is listed as one of the Ten Kingdoms during the Five Dynasties and Ten Kingdoms period of Chinese history.
+It is counted as one of the Ten Kingdoms during the Five Dynasties and Ten Kingdoms period of Chinese history.

 Founding

 Ma Yin was named regional governor by the Tang court in 896 after fighting against a rebel named Yang Xingmi.
-He declared himself as the Prince of Chu with the fall of the Tang Dynasty in 907.
+He declared himself as the Prince of Chu with the fall of the Tang dynasty in 907.
 Ma's position as Prince of Chu was confirmed by the Later Tang in the north in 927 and was given the posthumous title of King Wumu of Chu.

 Territories

 The capital of the Chu Kingdom was Changsha (Tanzhou).
-Present-day Hunan and northeastern Guangxi were under the control of the kingdom.
+The kingdom ruled over present-day Hunan and northeastern Guangxi.

 Economy

 Chu was peaceful and prosperous under Ma Yin's rule, exporting horses, silk and tea.
 Silk and lead coinage were often used as currency, particularly with external communities which would not accept other coinage of the land.
 Taxation was low for the peasantry and merchants.